AlexB1904/Proiect-Testare-Manuala/README.md

 This test plan document describes the strategies, process, workflows and methodologies used to plan, organize, execute and manage testing process for OrangeHRM.

 ### 2. Project Objective
 The scope of the final project for ITF Manual Testing Course is to use all gained knowledge through the course and apply them in practice, using a live application.

+#### 2.4 Test implementation
+- Verify if the following elements are ready before test execution:
++ Test environment is up and running: https://opensource-demo.orangehrmlive.com/web/index.php/auth/login
+* Access to test environment is given: username Admin, password: admin 123
+- Cycle summary was created
+- Test cases were added to the cycle summary
+- Postman collection with the API methods was created
+- Authorization token was created accessing the API and it is valid